LucasAstley/Minecraft_Survival_Custom_Pregen_Map/README.md

 These maps took a long time to generate and used a lot of server resources, so if you want to support me you can [buy me a coffee](https://www.buymeacoffee.com/lucasastley) ☕

+⭐ Don't forget to star the project, thanks ;)

 > Overworld spawnpoint
 ![Spawnpoint](https://i.imgur.com/yoYR8YO.png)
 > Overworld ice spikes